 - Registration denial (1 case involving 2 individual applicants and 1 community)

-Details of all six cases are given below.
+Details of all seven cases are given below.

 ECtHR: State censorship of religious literature

 In February 2018, the State Committee for Work with Religious Organisations on theological grounds banned the publication and distribution of the book "Things Not Existing in Islam" by Muslim theologian Elshad Miri (also known as Miriyev).
 Repeated legal appeals against the ban failed.
 After failing on 20 December 2019 in the Supreme Court to overturn the ban, Miri lodged a case in the ECtHR.